OldRodger/OldRodger/README.md

-# Hi there, I'm Celestine! 👋
+# Hi there, I'm Celestine! 👋🏾

-I'm a **Full-Stack Developer** from **Nigeria**, currently based in **London, UK**.
+I'm a **Full-Stack Developer** from **Nigeria 🇳🇬**, currently based in 📍**London, UK 🇬🇧**.
 With a passion for building intuitive, scalable, and user-friendly web applications, I specialize in crafting seamless digital experiences.

 ---